moorepants/dissertation/delftbicycle.rst

 There is a potentially a considerable amount of findings and better statiscal conclusions that can be made from the data.

-.. todo:: Include link to download the data.

 Rate Gyros
 ----------